zephir-lang/zephir-docs/en/control-structures.md

 <a name='conditionals-if'></a>
 ### If Statement
-`if` statements evaluate an expression, executing the following block if the evaluation is true.
+`if` statements evaluate an expression, executing the following block if the evaluation is `true`.
 Braces are required.
 An `if` can have an optional `else` clause, and multiple `if`/`else` constructs can be chained together:

     if false {
         echo "false?";